Reflectarray Antenna Design for Modern Space Missions

 What is the benefit of reflectarray antennas?

-The major benefit of reflectarray antennas is that it is possible to create a focused radiation from a passive, planar, thin and lightweight structure.
-Also, a reflectarray is easier and less costly to manufacture than a traditional curved metallic reflector, making them particularly interesting for nano-sat and CubeSat applications.
+The key benefit of reflectarray antennas is the ability to focus radiation using a passive, planar, and lightweight structure.
+Additionally, these antennas are generally easier and more affordable to produce than traditional curved reflectors, making them ideal for compact platforms such as CubeSats and nano-satellites.

 Watch video: M-Argo: ESA’s asteroid-targeting CubeSat